Inspired by the youth culture of skateboarding, surfing and pop music, the Scrambler Sixty2 is the most “popular” Ducati Scrambler of all time

 We are able to offer you a choice of either low rate TriOptions Personal Contract Purchase, or TriOptions Hire Purchase.
 Benefit from 0% APR HP finance across the Scrambler 800 models, or choose PCP at 4.9% APR Representative, whichever finance option you choose, the ride will be just as extraordinary.

-Representative Example based on Scrambler Icon Dark on TriOptions Personal Contract Purchase with an annual mileage of 5,000.
+Representative Example: Based on Scrambler Icon Dark on TriOptions Personal Contract Purchase with an annual mileage of 4,000.

 *Included in Optional Final Repayment.

 Credit is subject to status and is only available to UK residents aged 18 and over.
 This finance offer is only available through Ducati Finance which is a trading style of Black Horse Ltd, St. William House, Tresillian Terrace, Cardiff CF10 5BH.
-Finance offer ends September 30th 2020.
+Finance offer ends 30th June 2021.
 The Cash Price shown above includes 1st registration fee and road fund licence.
-Minimum £399 deposit required.
 With TriOptions Personal Contract Purchase (PCP) you have the option after you have paid all of the regular monthly repayments to:

 NEW POP ICON